GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 Legacy and significance are harder nuts to crack.
 You can imagine why the average Duke student may not focus on these as components of her success.
 They're far less *real* to us.
-They require a worldy wisdom to see as products of our labor.
+They require a worldly wisdom to see as products of our labor.

 Measuring significance is often not up to us, but on the people who we work